neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

 HyspecPPT Model
 +++++++++++++++

 The HyspecPPTModel encapsulates the backend functionality.
-It maintains one object: sample (Sample) that has all the valid values.
+It maintains one object: experiment (Experiment) that has all the valid values.
 The object fields are updated every time there are new valid values received from the user (front end).

 .. mermaid::

  classDiagram
-    HyspecPPTModel <|-- Sample
+    HyspecPPTModel <|-- Experiment
-    Sample "1" -->"1" CrosshairParameters
+    Experiment "1" -->"1" CrosshairParameters
     CrosshairParameters "1" -->"1" SingleCrystalParameters

     class HyspecPPTModel{
-        +Sample sample
+        +Experiment experiment
     }

-    class Sample{
+    class Experiment{
         +float incident_energy_e
         +float detector_tank_angle_s
         +float polarization_direction_angle_p